 Subject-specific lesson plans and evaluations take up a considerable amount of time, as does administering and grading tests and assignments.
 Teachers must be also aware of current assessment methods and use them to evaluate students' progress; this information usually must be relayed to school staff and students' families.

 Aside from classroom duties, middle school teachers may supervise extracurricular activities or clubs, coach a sport, manage a study hall or a homeroom, or chaperone events and field trips.

 Middle school teachers instruct students in grades 5 through grade 8.
 They prepare students for the transition to high school.
-The job growth in this field is expected to be 6% from 2014-2024, which is the national average for all occupations.
+About 615,700 professionals were employed in 2018, whereas employment of nearly 637,100 is anticipated for 2028.